 Now that we have a sense of the total estimated costs for NJIT students, we can subtract the average financial aid package to find the estimated net cost.
 Net cost can vary depending on a students’ need and the financial aid award received.

 When considering whether a school fits your budget, it is important to consider the estimated net cost, not just the sticker price of tuition.
 Often, schools with the highest tuition also offer the most generous aid packages, so estimate your net cost before eliminating a school because it does fit your budget.

 The average amount of financial aid received by a full-time first year student with demonstrated need at NJIT was $16,091 in 2022.
 By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of NJIT seem more manageable.

 |Estimated Net Cost for Full-Time Students|

-|Net In-state, Off-campus||$7,552|
+|Net In-state, Off-campus||$8,371|

 Some students choose to use payment plans to make the cost of tuition fit more comfortably in their budget.

-Schools sometimes offer tuition waivers to certain groups to cover some or all of the cost of tuition.
-Some schools offer them for employees and their family, underrepresented students, or military students.
-Even with a tuition waiver, other expenses and fees are the responsibility of the student
+Schools sometimes waiver tuition for certain groups, to offset the cost of attending.
+Some colleges offer tuition waivers for employees and their family members, underrepresented students, or military students.
+Even with a tuition waiver, other expenses and fees are the responsibility of the student.

 Check the financial aid website for more information on payment plans and tuition waivers.